 Actuaries analyze statistics in order to calculate the risk and financial cost associated with a certain event.
 By assessing the potential risks and cost of an event, actuaries can help businesses develop a plan to minimize any negative outcomes.

 Actuaries can work in a variety of industries, ranging from healthcare and insurance to the financial sector.
-The work that they do is all-encompassing and affects business as a whole, so Actuaries find themselves in constant contact with other members of a business, including managers, accountants, underwriters and financial officers.
+The work they do is all encompassing and affects business as a whole, so actuaries find themselves in constant contact with other members of a business, including managers, accountants, underwriters, and financial officers.

 Actuary responsibilities may include:

 - Analyzing statistical data

 - Translating technical data into easily understood reports